Our Programs and Services

 • People of all levels of skill and experience are encouraged to join us to learn how to create and care for traditional Indigenous instruments, attend regular music gatherings such as drop-in drumming where we share song, language and traditional dances.

-• We are proud to offer the Skicinowato Language Program with Kelsey Nash-Solomon.
-Kelsey is passionate about our beautiful Wəlastəkwey language and sharing it with others through fun and class lessons, drumming and songs.
+• If you have ever wanted to learn the beautiful Wəlastəkwey language, Under One Sky is proud to offer the Skicinowato Language Program with Kelsey Nash-Solomon.
+Kelsey is passionate about language and sharing it with others through fun class lessons, drumming and songs.

 To learn more about Skicinowato, click here.